-Alison has participated in many exhibitions including The Power and Beauty at Alchemy 925 in Belmont, MA; a National Jewelry Design Competition at The Durango Arts Center in Colorado; Mobilia Gallery, Cambridge, MA; Peninsula School of Art in Fish Creek, WI; Facere’ Gallery in Seattle, WA, along with many galleries in California and throughout the country.
+Alison has participated in many exhibitions including, Wearable Expressions 2017 at the Palos Verdes Art Center in Ranchos Palos Verdes, CA; Everyday Earrings at EatMetal Gallery in Hoboken, N.J.; The Power and Beauty, in conjunction with the SNAG conference in 2015, at Alchemy 925 in Belmont, MA; a National Jewelry Design Competition at The Durango Arts Center in Colorado; Mobilia Gallery, Cambridge, MA; Peninsula School of Art in Fish Creek, WI; Facere’ Gallery in Seattle, WA, along with many galleries in California and throughout the country.

-Her work is published in Art Jewelry Today 4-2015 by Schiffer Books, Lark Books Showcase 500 Art Necklaces-2013, Art Jewelry Today 3-2011 by Schiffer Publishing, San Francisco Chronicle article Five Jewelry Artists To Seek Out by Sylvia Rubin 2011, Lark Books 500 Gemstone Jewels-2010, Lapidary Journal’s Jewelry Artist magazine featuring an article she wrote called A Guide to an Organic Creative Process in the September/October 2016 issue and featured in Art Jewelry Magazine for fold-forming in 2014 and in May 2012, mechanisms and hinges December 2011 and Pendants in 2010.
+She has written an article for Lapidary Journal’s Jewelry Artist Magazine, A Guide To An Organic Creative Process, also featured on the Doer’s page of the September/October 2016 issue; Her work is published in MJSA Journal in 2017; JCK magazine article, Luster For Life in 2017; Western Art and Architecture magazine in the November 2015 issue; Art jewelry Magazine March, 2015; Lark Books Showcase 500 Art Necklaces-2013, Art Jewelry Today 3-2011 by Schiffer Publishing, San Francisco Chronicle article Five Jewelry Artists To Seek Out by Sylvia Rubin 2011, Lark Books 500 Gemstone Jewels-2010, Lapidary Journal’s Jewelry Artist magazine including an article in the Septemober/October 2016 issue along with an interview, the magazine also featured her work for fold-forming in May 2012, mechanisms and hinges December 2011 and Pendants in 2010.

-Alison teaches classes and workshops at art centers including; Revere Academy, Mendocino Art Center and Richmond Art Center in California; Metalwerx in Waltham, MA: Craft Guild of Dallas in Dallas, TX; The Ranch in Snohomish, WA. and at artists studios and schools, through Guilds across the country, as well as out of her own studio in the historic Sawtooth Building.
+Alison teaches classes and workshops at art centers including; Revere Academy, Mendocino Art Center and Richmond Art Center in California; Metalwerx in Waltham, MA; Creative Side Jewelry Academy in Austin, TX; The Ranch in Snohomish, WA. and at artists studios and schools, through Guilds such as COMA, FSG, MBMAG and SMM. across the country as well as out of her own studio.

 As former President (2007-2011) of the San Francisco Metal Arts Guild (founded in 1951) she continues to enjoy proselytizing the word of metal arts.
-She is often found creating one-of-a-kind jewelry in her well-lit studio, The Sawtooth Building in Berkeley, California.
+She is often found creating one-of-a-kind jewelry in her well-lit studio, The historic Sawtooth building in Berkeley, California.